The maximum mass ratio of hierarchical binary black hole mergers may cause the $q$-$\chi_{\rm eff}$ correlation: Discussion

 \section{Discussion}

-In this work, we used robust predictions for the spins of hierarchically-merged second-generation black holes to characterize their subpopulation in the distribution of \ac{BBH} masses and spins.
+In this Letter, we used robust predictions for the spins of hierarchically merged 2G \acp{BH} to characterize their subpopulation in the distribution of \ac{BBH} masses and spins.
 We found that such a subpopulation lies below a mass ratio of $\bar{q} = 0.59^{+0.18}_{-0.23}$, and could compose $19$-$88\%$ of the population in this region.
 Our work adds to the growing evidence of hierarchical mergers in \ac{GW} data~\citep{2020ApJ...900..177K, 2021ApJ...915L..35K, 2024arXiv240601679P, 2024PhRvL.133e1401L, 2025ApJ...987...65L, 2025arXiv250904637A, 2025PhRvL.134a1401A, 2025arXiv251105316T, 2025arXiv250915646B, 2025arXiv251203152B, 2025arXiv250909123A,2026arXiv260103456F} and provides estimates of the 2G+1G merger rates consistent with these works.
-These results imply the existence of an anti-correlation in the $q$--$\chi_1$ plane, and naturally predict the narrowing of the $\chi_\mathrm{eff}$ distribution with mass ratio.
+These results imply the existence of an anticorrelation in the $q$--$\chi_1$ plane and naturally predict the narrowing of the $\chi_\mathrm{eff}$ distribution with mass ratio.
 The approach used here also does not explicitly model the primary mass distribution of hierarchical mergers differently from rest of the population, although e.g., 2G+1G mergers past $m_2\approx 45\,\Msun$ cutoff \citep{2025arXiv250904151T,2025arXiv250904637A} are implicitly accounted for through the $q$-dependence of the $\chi_1$ distribution.
-In a companion paper~\citep{2026arXiv260103456F}, we account for different mass distributions for these subpopulations and show that 2G+1G mergers likely have a merger rate that evolves more steeply with redshift as compared to the rest of the population, thereby providing a potential explanation for the observed broadening of the $\chi_\mathrm{eff}$ distribution with redshift~\citep{2022ApJ...932L..19B, 2025arXiv250818083T}.
+In a companion Letter~\citep{2026arXiv260103456F}, we account for different mass distributions for these subpopulations and show that 2G+1G mergers likely have a merger rate that evolves more steeply with redshift as compared to the rest of the population, thereby providing a potential explanation for the observed broadening of the $\chi_\mathrm{eff}$ distribution with redshift~\citep{2022ApJ...932L..19B, 2025arXiv250818083T}.
 Taken together with results of this work, a promising picture involving hierarchical mergers to explain various observed correlations in the \ac{BBH} population is emerging.
-While we use a strongly-modeled approach for the BBH population in this work, it should be straightforward to verify our results using the many weakly-modeled approaches suggested in the literature~\citep{2023arXiv230401288G, 2025PhRvD.111f3043H, 2025ApJ...991...17R, 2025arXiv251025579T}.
+While we use a strongly modeled approach for the BBH population in this work, it should be straightforward to verify our results using the many weakly modeled approaches suggested in the literature~\citep{2023arXiv230401288G, 2025PhRvD.111f3043H, 2025ApJ...991...17R, 2025arXiv251025579T}.